Restaurant Marketing Strategy: Filling Your Tables and Building Loyalty

 Implementation:

-GBP optimization: Added high-quality food and restaurant photos, made reservation link prominent, updated menu weekly, responded to all reviews within 24 hours.
+GBP optimisation: Added high-quality food and restaurant photos, made reservation link prominent, updated menu weekly, responded to all reviews within 24 hours.
 Review generation: Post-visit text requesting review, QR code on table, staff trained to ask verbally.
 Email marketing: Past customer database with monthly emails featuring new specials, events, loyalty program (10% off next visit).
 Social media: Instagram stories of daily specials and kitchen activity, Facebook community engagement.
 Weeknight promotions: Tuesday taco discount (£4 tacos), Wednesday wine night (£8 wines), Thursday happy hour with appetizer specials.
 Seasonal campaigns: Summer outdoor patio promotion, fall comfort food menu launch, holiday gift cards.

 Results After 6 Months: